LeyAylen6/earthquakes/README.md

 📍 You can run:

-- In Server folder:
+- Back End:
+This project is tasked with extracting all earthquakes from the API [earthquake.usgs.gov](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_month.geojson)
+To obtain all the earthquakes in our API, the command `rake bulk_insert:features` must be executed in api folder If the result is successful, the console will say "Bulk executed successfully."
-  - `rails server`
+Then run `rails server` to initialize the server.

+Front End
-- In Client folder:
+In Client folder execute the commands:
   - `npm install`
   - `npm run dev`

+When the project is initialized, you can view it at
 <!-- Open [http://localhost:5173](http://localhost:5173) to view it in your browser. -->

 ## 📌 Sections of this project